 – Are you trying to expand by offering new healthcare services?

-– Do you have spare capacity you want to use?
+– Do you have the excess capacity you want to use?

 – Are you unable to satisfy the demand for a treatment?